 - Select the user account via the Advanced button or just type your user account in the area which says ‘Enter the object name to select‘ and click OK.

-- Optionally, to change the owner of all subfolders and files inside the folder, select the check box “Replace owner on subcontainers and objects” in the “Advanced Security Settings” window.
+- Optionally, to change the owner of all subfolders and files inside the folder, select the checkbox “Replace Owner on subcontainers and Objects” in the “Advanced Security Settings” window.
 Click OK to change the ownership.
-Windows 10 take ownership 6 owner subcontainers

 - Click the Add button.
 The “Permission Entry” window will appear on the screen: Windows 10 take ownership 7 permission for entry

 - Click “Select a principal” and select your account.
 Set permissions to “Full control” and click OK.
-Optionally, click “Replace all existing inheritable permissions on all descendants with inheritable permissions from this object” in the “Advanced Security Settings” window in order to gain access of internal files and folders.
+Optionally, click “Replace all existing inheritable permissions on all descendants with inheritable permissions from this object” in the “Advanced Security Settings” window to gain access to internal files and folders.

-It’s quite possible that the problem occurs because of other service interfering with the updating process.
-This can only be fixed by running the update in clean boot without anything unnecessary for the system to work.
+The problem may occur because of other services interfering with the updating process.
+This can only be fixed by running the update in the clean boot without anything unnecessary for the system to work.

 Follow the instructions on how to do a clean boot in Windows 7 by reading our article on the topic –> clean boot windows 7.

 While you are in clean boot, run the updating process and wait for it to finish.
 After the updates have downloaded and installed successfully, you can exit the clean boot mode and continue using your PC normally.

 Several users have reported that the Firewall caused these issues for them and the only thing they needed to do to fix the problem was to disable the Firewall.
 We will use Windows Firewall for illustration purposes, you may follow the instructions as per your Firewall.

 - Open Control Panel by searching for it after pressing the Start button located at the bottom left part of your desktop.